Railway gun: Recoil systems

 Sliding recoil has the car body sitting on a set of wooden crossbeams or "sleepers" placed underneath it which have been jacked down on to a special set of girders incorporated into the track so that about half the weight of the mount has been transferred to them from the trucks.
 The gun, car body and trucks all recoil together with the friction generated by the crossbeams sliding on the girders absorbing the recoil force after moving only about 1 to 2 m to the rear.
 The sleepers must be jacked up again to allow the gun to roll forward to its firing position.
 This was often done by handwheels driving gear trains attached to the wheels, or even by electric motors on more modern mounts.
-Almost all of these type of mounts were of the non-traversing type and had to be fired from a curved section of track or turntable.
+Almost all of these types of mounts were of the non-traversing type and had to be fired from a curved section of track or turntable.
 The American post–World War I assessment of railway artillery praised its ruggedness, ease of manufacture and convenience in service, but acknowledged its unsuitability for smaller guns, due to excessive time of operation and lack of traverse, and that it was not suitable for the largest howitzers firing at high angles because of the enormous trunnion forces.

 With rolling recoil the entire gun, mount, and carriage rolls backward, typically between 30 and 50 ft, restrained only by the brakes.
 The mount was winched back into firing position by cables fastened to the track.
 This system was usually combined with cradle recoil because the springs of the trucks cannot withstand the vertical component of the recoil force alone.
 This type of mount was usually fitted with car-traverse.
 It was unsuitable for smaller guns due to the lack of traverse.
 The great advantage of this method is that it requires minimal preparation and can fire from any suitable section of curved track.

 The methods were often used in combination with each other.
 Examples include the French 520 mm railway howitzer which used cradle-sliding recoil.
-The Americans' 14"/50 caliber railway gun Mark II used cradle-rolling recoil as did the 14 and 12 inch railway guns from Great Britain.
+The American 14"/50 caliber railway gun Mark II used cradle-rolling recoil as did the 14 and 12 inch railway guns from Great Britain.
 Only the oldest weapons used a combination of top-cradle and sliding recoil.
 One example being the earliest mounts for the British designed BL 9.2 inch Railway Gun.